RAPID-Platform-Projects/Rapid-Docs/README.md

 ## Feedback

 This plugin is still a work in progress and we want you, the training pack authors, to have a had in shaping it moving forward.
 If you have any questions or suggestions please reach out to Alex or Matt F.

+## How to run the ai index generator

+Install ts-node
+npm i -g ts-node
+then npx ts-node ./generate-ai-indexs.ts